jackphillips96/KDD_Project_COVID19/README.md

 Known Issues:
 -
 There are issues with few features in the dataset, for instance,  that either has no correlation or are highly correlated.
 A few of the features like diabetes_prevelance and population are highly correlated considering their threshold.
 All the issues with the data have to do with it not being preprocessed or cleaned.
 Our data has to be prepared to be able to perform modeling on.
-For instance, dealing with missing values and also detecting and removing outliers since there is much of it.
 We will also consider other cleaning methods necessary to prepare our data for modeling to get a good score.

 Another important issue is the relative lack of data.
 Since the new cases ramped up so fast in these countries, it's harder for the model to judge the impact of the stay at home orders before and after.
 Due to this we believe that the model’s estimate for the stay variable underestimates the actual impact it had.